1. Find the Best View of the Eiffel Tower

 29. Make a Day Trip to Versailles

 Just half an hour by train from the centre of Paris one can reach the Palace of Versailles, the official royal residence up until the French Revolution in 1789.
+Be sure to book tickets to Versailles ahead of time to avoid unnecessary queues, which get particularly long in the summer season.
+A visit to Marie Antoinette’s gardens is a must in the warmer months, as it will really put into perspective for you the scale of the palace and its grounds.

 Read more: Palace of Versailles Day Trip